Music from just north of London

 Click below to like this Track:

-A musical path that streches back a long way.
+A musical path that streches back a long long long way in bands and as a solo artist.
 The pleasurable part is I'm very much still enjoying my music in all of its varied guises.
-There's always time to listen to music but precious few hours to sit down and and get creative with it, which makes it all the more valuable to me.
+There's always time to listen to music but precious few hours to sit down and get creative with it, which makes it all the more valuable to me.

 Its been blinking ages since I've heard a Slippy T effort, absolute yonks.
 Bleak (February 2008) was my last encounter and before that a year had passed since Ain't This Just the Feeling 2 (JB Tribute) (January 2007).
 The reason I mention this is because I have known Rob Taylor (aka Slippy T) since forever and believe me, this guys fingerprints were everywhere back in the day.
 In the meantime,